Kong/docs.konghq.com/app/_src/gateway/plugin-development/wasm.md

 Additionally, the `wasm_filters_path` parameter must be configured in order for
 {{site.base_gateway}} to load the filter at runtime.
-During local development, when a short feedback loop is desirable, you may want to set this parameter to your build toolchain's output directory (wherever the compiled `<filter-name>.wasm` file is produced):
+During local development, when a short feedback loop is desired, you can set this parameter to your build toolchain's output directory (wherever the compiled `<filter-name>.wasm` file is produced):